honeynet/droidbot/README.md

 1. Make sure you have:

-    a. `.apk` file path of the app you want to analyze.
+    + `.apk` file path of the app you want to analyze.
-    b.
-A device or an emulator connected to your host machine via `adb`.
+    + A device or an emulator connected to your host machine via `adb`.
-    c.
-Get the serial number of your device/emulator using `adb devices`.
+    + Get the serial number of your device/emulator using `adb devices`.
 For example, the serial number of an emulator is usually `emulator-5554`.

 2. Start analyzing: